-Gov. Cooper announces modified stay-at-home order, 10 p.m. curfew - Salisbury Post
+Gov. Cooper announces modified stay-at-home order; Rowan among 'critical spread' counties - Salisbury Post

 “We have to be more careful.
 We have to do more to help those frontline health care workers, to prevent people from dying alone in a hospital bed, to help slow the spread of the virus,” he said.

-Parts of the order that do not change include gathering limits of 10 people indoors and 50 outdoors as well as a face covering or mask being required in all public indoor settings and some outdoor settings.
-Retail businesses with more than 15,000 square feet of space being are still required to station a worker at the entrance to count people entering the store and enforce mask rules.
+His new executive order does not change rules about gathering limits of 10 people indoors and 50 outdoors as well as a face covering or mask being required in all public indoor settings and some outdoor settings.
+Retail businesses with more than 15,000 square-feet of space being are still required to station a worker at the entrance to count people entering the store and enforce mask rules.

-Cooper’s announcement came as the state more than doubled its number of counties experiencing “critical” spread.
+Cooper’s announcement came as the state more than doubled its number of counties experiencing critical spread.
 The number jumped from 20 to 48, nearly half of the state’s counties, with Rowan County among those critical spread areas.

 The state’s county alert system says Rowan County’s case positive rate is 711.5 per 100,000 people over the previous two weeks.
 The percent of tests returning positive during the same period is 11.4%.
 Coronavirus, however, is still listed as having a low impact on local hospitals.